Download PDF

 - Firstly, the interviewer starts by questioning your level of knowledge of the Japanese language and culture.

-- Secondly, the interviewer will softball questions that most people could answer.
+- Secondly, the interviewer will ask softball questions that most people could answer.

 - Thirdly, the interviewer finishes the questionnaire by asking about the company and your attitude towards work.

-Q 2.
-How did you come for this job?
+Q2.
+How did you come to this job?

 Ans.
-(Interviewer point of view) The interviewer here wants to know whether you have learned the Japanese language from any institution or yourself.
+(Interviewer’s point of view) The interviewer here wants to know whether you have learned the Japanese language from any institution or yourself.

-In answer, you can mention the name of the institution from where you have taken the Japanese language course.
-It is better if you can elaborate on the levels also –
+In answer, you can mention the name of the institution from which you have taken the Japanese language course.
+It is better if you can elaborate on the levels also.

 Secondly, how you have attempted the Pre-intermediate level(N2)